tim-kos/frey/README.md

  - [ ] Port upload
  - [ ] Port setup
  - [ ] Port show
- - [ ] Amazon free tier dynamodb Travis tests
  - [ ] iculture theme for static site
  - [ ] Vagrant because it gave us a consistent and repeatable setup.
 And predictability
  - [ ] Indent stdout/err
  - [ ] More tests!
  - [ ] Vagrant support
+ - [ ] How to implement different roles?
+Db/www/etc?
  - [ ] Switch to local npm install if available via LiftOff